amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

   * **from profiler:** Get the latest workflow data for this guid from Dynamodb
   * **from profiler:** Get mediainfo analysis results that were collected earlier in the workflow
   * **from profiler:** Set outputs that are based on mediainfo
-  * **from mediainfoRuleEngine:** Decide on a MediaConvert encoding template by running the mediainfo business-rules and selecting the first mapped template whose rule is true.
+  * **NEW CODE** Decide on a MediaConvert encoding template by running the mediainfo business-rules and selecting the first mapped template whose rule is true.
 This implements IF-THEN-ELSE semantics.
 The ELSE case is to use the solution default templates.
 Test results for each rule executed are stored in the ruleMapping JSON elements of the event JSON object.

       ```python
       if ('ruleMappings' in event):